dittoford/livescore/README.md

 The design is optimized for mobile responsive view so some element may appear too large if viewed by dekstop browser.

+How to start:

+1. Made sure that Node.js is installed in your device
+2. Open console command inside the project folder
+3. Type "npm start" in the console